 Asbestos Facts and Stats

-The U.S. Office of Compliance, charged with “advancing safety, health, and workplace rights”, as well as several other organizations concerned with asbestos and the dangers of exposure, report the following in regards to asbestos:
+The U.S. Office of Compliance, charged with “advancing safety, health, and workplace rights”, as well as several other organizations concerned with asbestos and the dangers of exposure, report the following with regards to asbestos:

 Asbestos has been declared a “known human carcinogen,” having been commonly associated with asbestos cancer.